-In previous article of this series we learned how to calculate values of coefficients, test of slope coefficients and Hypothesis.
+In this article, we will learn the steps to make the Regression Model.
+In the previous article of this series, we learned how to calculate the values of coefficients, a test of slope coefficients and Hypothesis.

 Let us continue where we left out

 Here in this article, we will learn about:

 - Coefficient of Determination

 A basic idea about ANOVA, that of partitioning variation, is a fundamental idea of the experimental idea of experimental statistics.
 The ANOVA belies its name in that it is not concerned about analyzing variances but rather with analyzing the variances of mean.

 There are two types of ANOVA:

 - Two way ANOVA

 The coefficient of determination denoted by R² or r² and pronounced as R-squared, it is a ratio of the sum of squared.

 R² or r²=SS(reg)/SS(t)